circonus/product-docs/irondb/api/data-deletion.md

 Used with all deletes::
  * `x-snowth-account-id: <account_id>` (required)
-   * `account_id` The account to be searched using the wildcard pattern Used on with tag query delete:
+   * `account_id` The account to be searched using the wildcard pattern Used with tag query delete:
  * `x-snowth-advisory-limit: <integer>|none` (optional, defaults to 100,000 if not present)
    * `integer` A positive integer specifying the number of matching results to delete.
 If the header is unset, the default of 100,000 will be used.